any-docs/css/content/reference/values/color_value/rgb/index.md

 #### CSS

 The background colors are set using the `rgb()` color function.
 The three colors are the same.
-The third is semi-transparent, so we included a {{cssxref("gradient/repeating-linear-gradient", "repeating-linear-gradient()")}} on the {{htmlelement("body")}} to better demonstrate the transparency of alpha channels.
+The third is semi-transparent, so we included a `repeating-linear-gradient()` on the {{htmlelement("body")}} to better demonstrate the transparency of alpha channels.

 ```css hidden
 div {